 Search for the Exact URL

 Paste the full URL into Google’s search bar to see if it still appears.
-Keep in mind it may take 7–14 days (or longer) for Google to update their index.
+It may take days to a few weeks for Google to update its index after approval.
+You can also try a site:example.com "your name" search and check the cached result.

 Give It Time